jamesrwilliams/personal-site/src/posts/2021/first-project-with-open-api-spec.md

 ![](../images/openapi/open-api-prism-output-screenshot.png)

-You can see the server being hit here and the validators running against the provided spec
+You can see the server being hit here and the validators running against the provided spec file `example-one.json`.

 ### But now I need to maintain the spec as well as the source code?